rubenrua/Notes/personal/inspiring.md

  - Being one team.
 Transparencia.
  - Productos van y vienen: cultura se queda.
 [P1]
  - If your business depends on you, you don’t own a business, you have a job. (https://t.co/QMlsq6uYuT)
+ - "When people are financially invested, they want a return.
+When people are emotionally invested, they want to contribute" Simon Sinek

 Presentations